brdoney/brdoney.github.io/_docs/java/6-conditionals/conditionals.md

 ---
 title: If Statements
-order: 5
+order: 10
 type: lesson
 ---

 Sometimes we want the computer to be able to make decisions on its own.

 Maybe we want it to...

 - Tell the user to bring an umbrella if it is going to be rainy
 - Print "Goodbye!" when a user inputs "goodbye" with a Scanner
-- Say "Good morning" if it is the morning or "Good night" if it is nighttime
+- Say "Good morning" if it is the morning or "Good night" if it is night time

 To do this, we use "if statements".
 If statements follow the formula